 - Ads must be optimized properly to reduce the cost per click or CPC

-- Arduous process that is tough without having professional training (you can get help with this through our Agile Marketing Group)
+- Arduous process that is tough without having professional training

 - Website traffic is going to slow down or end when the marketing campaign is over

 From this information, it is easy to tell there are some downsides to PPC.
 However, that doesn’t mean that pay-per-clicks aren’t beneficial for some companies at certain times.
 They certainly are.
 It generally takes a higher budget and more training or time to use this methodology, thought.